yehia67/documentation/iota-java/0.1/how-to-guides/create-plugin.md

 # Create a plugin

 **Plugins extend the functionality of an account.
-All plugins implement the `EventListener` interface and are added to the `EventManager`, so you don't need to do so yourself.**
+All plugins implement the `EventListener` interface and are added to the `EventManager`.
+As a result, when you create a plugin, you don't need to register a separate `EventListener` with your account.**

 ## Prerequisites